pranavshelar/CTF_Writeup/Couch-THM/README.md

 I also tried running ``linpeas.sh``, but it also gave nothing.
 Then in the `/home/atena` I found a hidden file named ``.bash_history``.
 This file contained all the commands executed by user.
 After looking into file I found a docker command which was the key to getting the root privilege.
 The command was ``docker -H 127.0.0.1:2375 run --rm -it --privileged --net=host -v /:/mnt alpine``
 I ran this command and and we got access to the container.
-This container was having root privileges so i ran the find to see to it have root.txt:
+This container was having root privileges so i ran the find command to see if it have the  root.txt file:
 ``find / -type f -name root.txt``

 ![root](images/root.png)
 And it found out the root.txt and and we also completed the challenge.
 >Escalate privileges and obtain root.txt>=THM{RCE_us1ng_Docker_API}